Search on Amazon has turned into a sponsors' arms race

 The e-commerce giant has increasingly been cramming its search results page with ads as it works to grow its advertising business, Recode reported Monday.

 And brands want in.
-Compared to last year, the amount spent on sponsored products on Amazon searches went up 165 percent in Q2 of 2018, according to marketing agency Merkle.
+Compared to last year, the amount spent on sponsored products on Amazon searches went up 165 percent in the second quarter of 2018, according to marketing agency Merkle.

 With sponsored ads, brands bid to have their products appear in searches for related terms.
 For example, if you search for cereal, Kellogg's Raisin Bran Crunch could pay to show up at the top of those results.